Today we're going to tell a story about something you've always wanted to do - beat the lottery.

-Lottery Tickets as a Form of Gambling… or Investing?
+Lottery Tickets as a Form of Investing?

-Have you ever walked into a gas station or a convenience store and, on a whim, purchased a few scratch tickets?
-Do you play scratch tickets during the holidays?
-Do you have a weekly, monthly, or perhaps even daily ‘numbers’ habit?
-Odds are you’re just tossing money away, hopefully for a few minutes of entertainment… not thinking you can beat the lottery after figuring out a flaw in the game.
+Odds are you're just tossing money away, hopefully for a few minutes of entertainment.
+Presumably, indulging your habit you're not thinking you can beat the lottery by figuring out a flaw in the game.

 Well, in that case, the lottery goes from a few dollars of entertainment or, at worst, a painful addiction to a legitimate investment.